kevinwatson/docker-for-developers-cookbook/010-chapter-01.md

 Deleted: sha256:6fc9c0a80ea0dcd8a0ab0fb0e2ea6a2f198a23cb4331903492f15ded1bc23166
 ```

-If you would rather not spend time picking through and making decisions on which Docker images need to be deleted and just need to free up some space, you can use the `prune` command below to easily remove unused images.
+If you would rather not spend time picking through and making decisions on which Docker images need to be deleted and just need to free up some hard drive space, you can use the `prune` command below to easily remove unused images.

 ```
 docker image prune --all